revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

-9.How will you read a file without opening?
-Which funtion used to open a file?
+9.How would we read a file without opening it?
+Which funtion is used to open a file?

 <details><summary><b>Show Answer</b></summary>

-- No,we can't able to read file without opening.
+- No,we can't read a file without opening it.
 - open() function used to open a file.

 </details>

 ---

-10.What is the use of 'r' as prefix in the given statement?
+10.What is the use of 'r' as prefix in the below statement?

 ```python
 f = open(r, "d:\Python\test.txt")